-The City of Modesto tucked in the Central Valley of California and situated on the Tuolumne River, is a fantastic tourist destination with a vibrant culture to experience.
+The city of Modesto, tucked in the Central Valley of California and situated on the Tuolumne River, is a fantastic tourist destination with a vibrant culture to experience.

-Modesto has something for everyone.
-It is a car connoisseur’s paradise; a wine cognoscente’s dream; a bohemian’s sanctuary; an artist’s abode and so much more!
-There won’t be a dull moment with this city so full of life!
+Modesto has something for everyone: it is a car connoisseur’s paradise, a wine cognoscente’s dream, a bohemian’s sanctuary, an artist’s abode, and so much more.

-Enjoy the Beauty of The Public Murals
+Enjoy the Beauty of Modesto's Public Murals

 Murals can be found everywhere in the city, from downtown alleyways to West Modesto walking trails.

 Follow the mural route down side streets, behind shops, and even on public pathways all across the city.

-Groove to Modesto’s Live Music Shows
+Groove to the City's Live Music Shows

 With a prospering music scene, Modesto has live music performances nearly every single night of the week.

 From Music in the Plaza on Fridays from May to September to Rockin' Holidays in December, downtown's 10th Street Plaza hosts free concerts.

 Add a Dramatic Touch to Your Trip with Live Theater

-You have great choices; whether it's a Broadway touring show at The Gallo Center for the Arts, SLaM on Rye (the poetry slam competition), or a Tony Award winner at the Prospect Theater Project.
+You have great options to choose from, whether it's a Broadway touring show at the Gallo Center for the Arts, SLaM on RyE (a poetry slam competition), or a Tony Award winner at Prospect Theater Project.

-Visit The State Theater, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.
+Visit The State Theatre of Modesto, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.

 Explore Fine Arts in Modesto’s Art Galleries

-You can also check out the Third Thursday Art Walk, which occurs every month of the year and allows you to wine, dine, and tour downtown's eclectic art galleries.
+You can also check out the Third Thursday Art Walk, which occurs every month of the year and allows you to wine, dine, and tour Downtown Modesto's eclectic art galleries.

 When it comes to celebration, Modesto is ever-ready to come together and have a fete.

-Don’t Forget to Take the Almond Blossom Cruise
+Embark on the Modesto Almond Blossom Cruise

 Imagine thousands upon thousands of pink and white blooms stretched over the hills to as far as the eyes can see.